organize-me/init/README.md

 # AWS
 Though these services are running locally, I am using AWS for DNS, SMTP, offsite backups, and secure paramiters.

-## Aws User
-Create a programtic user (with access key and secret access key).
-You'll need read/write access to S3, SSM Properties, and Route 53.
-To make sure you have suffesent permissions, assign your user to a group with the following policies:

-* AmazonS3FullAccess
-* AmazonSSMFullAccess
-* AmazonRoute53FullAccess
+The following will need to be setup by an admin (probably you) to support the self-hosted services.

+ * User - A limited user that can perform the needed tasks but is limited to the organize-me resources
+ * KMS key - A key for encrypting/decrypting data.
+The created user will need access to this key too.
+ * Route53 Hosted Zone - To manage your public DNS.
+ * SMTP - Used to send out password reset emails and notifications.
+Currently my smtp is managed in AWS.

 ## Aws-Cli
 Install the aws-cli and configure it with the user.